ArthurSonzogni/chromiumos-platform2/biod/study/collection-tool/FPSTUDY_VENV_INSTALL.md

-# Running Fingerprint Study Using Python Virtualenv
+# Use Virtualenv to Run the Fingerprint Study Collection Tool

-This is an **alternative method** to install the fingerprint study tool on a test device.
+This is an **alternative method** to install the fingerprint study collection tool onto a test device.
 It bypasses the Chrome OS/Gentoo dependencies and allows using providing a clean virtualenv for the execution on the test device.

 ## 1) Build python3 virtual environment bundle